jordanmcdougall/blog/content/what-are-nfts.md

 ## What are NFTs?

-When something is non-fungible, it is has certain properties or characteristics that makes it unique, meaning it cannot be simply swapped or traded.
+When something is non-fungible, it has certain properties or characteristics that makes it unique, meaning it cannot be simply swapped or traded.

 The recent craze in the marketplace has centered around the application of Non-Fungible Tokens (NFTs) as a means of demonstrating provenance and ownership over digital assets, primarily artwork.